-However students interested in appealing against their ESE scores/resultin which there is only a single valuation, may appeal within three working days of publications of marks, through the course teacher and HoD for revaluation of their ESE answer scripts in the format prescribed after paying the prescribed fee.
-Marks awarded after revaluation will be final.
+Students interested in appealing against their ESE scores/result, may appeal within three working daysof publications of marks, through the course teacher and HoD for revaluation of their ESE answer scripts in the format prescribed after paying the prescribed fee.
+Marks awarded after revaluation will befinal.